senseye-inc/senseye-ios-sdk-public/README.md

 # Senseye iOS SDK

-#Overview
+# Overview

-    The SDK for iOS allows patients to complete a series of ocular tests using the front facing camera on their iOS device.
-The SDK records video of the tests and uploads the videos to Amazon S3 for storage and analysis.
+The Senseye SDK allows patients to complete a series of ocular tests using the front facing camera on their iOS device.
+The SDK records video of the tests and uploads the videos to secure Amazon S3 for storage and analysis.

-#Installation
+# Installation

 To install the Senseye iOS SDK, follow these steps: